Wayland Academy, Watton

 Wayland Academy (formerly Wayland Community High School) is a small mixed secondary school located in Watton in the English county of Norfolk.
-It is part of the Inspiration Trust being refactored from the Transforming Education in NorfolkTrust group of schools in January 2020.
+It is part of the Inspiration Trust, having been part of the Transforming Education in Norfolk Trust group of schools until January 2020.

 History

 The school was converted to academy status in August 2012, and was previously a community school under the direct control of Norfolk County Council.
 The school continues to coordinate with Norfolk County Council for admissions.

 Academics

 The schools offers GCSEs and BTECs as programmes of study, with some courses offered in conjunction with Easton & Otley College and City College Norwich.